firstname.lastname@example.org • (206) 546-4559

 Beyond individual services, the Counseling Center offers a variety of workshops, presentations, and activities supporting wellness and health promotion.

-Counselors also teach Human Development courses that focus on personal growth and student development and success.
-Topics include Career and Life Planning, College Success, Stress Management, and Improving Relationships.
+Counselors also teach Human Development courses that focus on personal growth and student development and success, such as Stress Management.

 Gender Equity Center